Anto-Jerin/Finance-and-Sales-Analytics-of-Electronics-Manufacturer/README.md

 ## Business Objectives

+  - Single source of truth for all analytics purposes
   - Identify potential business expansion opportunities in promising countries.
   - Assist with budgeting, forecasting, and strategic planning.
   - Manage cost, profitability, and market share goals.